We can’t send you updates from Justia Onward without your email.

 High-quality content is essential for lawyers who wish to use their websites as an effective marketing tool.
 While there is no magic formula for producing content that will appeal to readers and also perform well in search results, we have found that certain components consistently make legal content readable and searchable: legal substance, originality, length, keyword density, and connection to the reader.

 To help our legal industry clients maximize their online presence, we advise incorporating as much high-quality written content into their websites as possible.
-This content can take the form of website pages written by the clients themselves or outside writers, or pages they purchase directly from Justia.
+This content can take the form of website pages written by the clients themselves or outside writers.
 In either case, in order for your site to succeed in the rankings race, adhering to a some fundamental content quality standards is key.

 1. Legal Substance